 Potential primary causes of erosion were those which were thought to be most prevalent throughout the TFI where erosion occurs.
 These causes were studied at a number of detailed study sites which were located throughout the geographic extent of the TFI.
 In addition to encompassing the geographic extent of the TFI, the detailed study sites spanned the various hydraulic reaches of the TFI and exhibited the full range of riverbank features and characteristics as observed during the 2013 Full River Reconnaissance (FRR) survey (Relicensing Study No. 3.1.1).
 The results from the various field investigations which occurred at each site were then incorporated into the Bank Stability and Toe Erosion Model (BSTEM) and/or were used for independent, supplemental analyses.
-Dominant and contributing primary causes of erosion were then identified at each detailed study site.
-In order to be considered a dominant cause of erosion the specific cause had to be responsible for greater than 50% of the erosion at that site.
-Conversely, to be considered a contributing cause the specific cause had to be responsible for greater than 5% (but less than 50%) of the erosion at that site.
+Dominant and contributing primary causes of erosion the specific cause had to be responsible for greater than 50% of the erosion at that site.
+Conversely, to be considered a contributing cause the specific cause had to be responsible for greater than 50% of the erosion at that site.

 Once the dominant and contributing causes of erosion were identified at each detailed study site, the results were extrapolated throughout the TFI such that every riverbank segment identified during the 2013 FRR was assigned dominant and contributing primary causes of erosion.
-The extrapolation process was a multistep process that took into consideration the riverbank features and characteristics of each riverbank segment as well as the hydraulic characteristics present.
+The extrapolation process was a multi-step process that took into consideration the riverbank features and characteristics of each riverbank segment as well as the hydraulic characteristics present.
 At the completion of the extrapolation process summary statistics were developed for the dominant and contributing primary causes of erosion throughout the TFI.